 All Gate implementations support nesting through the use of a "key".

-For Gates that function by disabling preemption, it is possible that multiple threads would call Gate\enter(), but preemption should not be restored until all of the threads have called Gate\leave().
+For Gates that function by disabling preemption, it is possible that multiple threads would call Gate_enter(), but preemption should not be restored until all of the threads have called Gate_leave().
 This functionality is provided through the use of a key.
-A call to Gate\enter() returns a key that must then be passed back to Gate\leave().
-Only the outermost call to Gate\enter() returns the correct key for restoring preemption.
-(The actual module name for the implementation is used instead of "Gate" in the function name.)
+A call to Gate_enter() returns a key that must then be passed back to Gate_leave().
+Only the outermost call to Gate_enter() returns the correct key for restoring preemption.

+As shown in the examples that follow, the actual module name for the implementation is used instead of "Gate" in the function name.